jehanzebqayyum/camel-mongo-service/README.md

 - 2 services and pods should be deployed i.e. mongodb and data-service
-- You can got to openshift console https://192.168.99.100:8443/console/ and browse through pod logs and terminal e.g. to access mongodb etc.
+- You can got to openshift console https://localhost:8443/console/ and browse through pod logs and terminal e.g. to access mongodb etc.

+### Test

 - Create test data in mongo by going to Applications>Pods><mongodb pod>>Terminal and
 ```